Walt Viviers

 Pretoria, South Africa

-Fine Artist / Acrylic & Mixed Media / Realism & Pop Art
+Fine Artist / Acrylic & Mixed Media / Pretoria, South Africa

 Artist Bio

-Walt Viviers is a South African fine artist and lifelong creative working in acrylic and mixed media, based in Pretoria.
+Walt Viviers is a South African fine artist and lifelong creative, based in Pretoria, working in acrylic and mixed media.
 A soul shaped by art, design, and technology, his practice sits at the intersection of realism and Pop Art, drawing inspiration from Chinese brushstroke traditions and the visual storytelling techniques of sequential art.

-His work explores the tension between the poetry and the music of the artwork: images that read with clarity and confidence from a distance, yet reveal bold, expressive brushstrokes and an unmistakable touch up close.
-Drawing on subjects that range from the iconic to the unexpected, he bridges the worlds of fine art and popular culture, rendered with energy, intention, and a distinctly South African perspective.
+His work explores the tension between the poetry and the music of the artwork: images that read with clarity and confidence from a distance, yet reveal bold, expressive brushstrokes and his unmistakable touch up close.
+Drawing on subjects ranging from the iconic to the unexpected, Walt bridges the worlds of fine art and popular culture, rendering them with energy, intention, and a distinctly South African perspective.

 Walt's works are held in private collections.
 He is represented on Saatchi Art and welcomes commissions and gallery enquiries.